osquery/osquery/libraries/cmake/source/librpm/README.md

 You will need to build the following osquery targets first: thirdparty_popt, thirdparty_libmagic, thirdparty_lzma, thirdparty_sqlite, thirdparty_zlib, thirdparty_zstd, openssl.

-Then create the following symlinks for each library, excluded openssl (run from the build folder):
+Then create the following symlinks for each library, excluded openssl, from the root of the build folder:

 ```
 ln -s libthirdparty_popt.a libs/src/popt/libpopt.a
 ln -s libthirdparty_libmagic.a libs/src/libmagic/libmagic.a
 ln -s libthirdparty_lzma.a libs/src/lzma/liblzma.a
-ln -s libthirdparty_sqlite.a libs/src/sqlite/src/libsqlite.a
+ln -s libthirdparty_sqlite.a libs/src/sqlite/libsqlite.a
 ln -s libthirdparty_zlib.a libs/src/zlib/libz.a
 ln -s libthirdparty_zstd.a libs/src/zstd/libzstd.a
 ```